 Once configured for a repository, the GitLab CI integration will provide analysis of project dependencies from

-lockfiles.
-This can happen in a branch pipeline as a result of a commit or in a Merge Request (MR) pipeline.
+manifests and lockfiles.
+This can happen in a branch pipeline as a result of a commit or in a Merge Request (MR)

 For MR pipelines, analyzed dependencies will include any that are added/modified in the MR.

-For branch pipelines, the analyzed dependencies will be determined by comparing lockfiles in the branch to the
+For branch pipelines, the analyzed dependencies will be determined by comparing dependency files in the branch to